Learning to crawl: Benefits and limits of centralized vs distributed control: Results

 \section{Results}

 Using the learning protocol described above, we store 500 optimized policies for each architecture and quantify performance as the average speed of the center of mass of the crawler for the best 250 policies.
-We obtained velocities by playing each policy over a trajectory of 20000 steps.
+We obtained velocities by playing each policy over a trajectory of 20000 steps, or about 300 full cycles of the CPG travelling wave across the full crawler.
 In computing the average we accounted for the multiplicity of each policy, so that policies which are found several times will be more represented as well as quasi-degenerate policies realizing similar crawling velocities.

-We find that performance for all architectures depends on the number of suckers $N_s$ (\cref{fig:results}), qualitatively consistent with the infinite continuous crawler case.
-Performance peaks for $N_s\approx 12$ and then exhibits a long-range decay beyond the peak (as discussed in Methods, the number of suckers is identical to the spatial periodicity of the CPG wave, $N$).
-The position of the peak depends on the physics of the crawler; in the infinite crawler it depends on the wave frequency $\omega$, see \cref{eq:Nmax}.
-To investigate the limits and properties of multiagency and centralization in cooperative/coordinated actions we will focus largely on the peak.
-We tuned parameters so that the peak occurs at $N_s=12$, which is computationally treatable for all learning architectures from the most distributed to the most centralized.
-Whether and how natural crawlers orchestrate the central pattern generation and the suckers to operate near the peak is a fascinating question for further research.
+We find that performance for all architectures depends on the number of suckers $N_s$ (\cref{fig:results}), qualitatively consistent with the infinite continuous crawler case previously discussed. { With our choice of parameter,} performance peaks for $N_s\approx 12$ and then exhibits a long-range decay beyond the peak (as discussed in Methods, the number of suckers is identical to the spatial periodicity of the CPG wave, $N$).
+To investigate the limits and properties of multiagency and centralization in cooperative/coordinated actions we will focus largely on the peak. {The value of the parameters we chose correspond to the peak occurring near $N_s=12$, which is computationally treatable for all learning architectures from the most distributed to the most centralized.} Whether and how natural crawlers orchestrate the central pattern generation and the suckers to operate near the peak is a fascinating question for further research.